 There is also a battery of tests for authenticity/purity that olive oils must pass.
 Then, it must undergo a sensory analysis in which a panel of trained tasters looks for any flaws in flavor and aroma.
 If there are no defects, and the oil possesses some olive fruitiness, it can be bottled and sold as extra virgin olive oil—the highest grade or highest quality olive oil.
-If there are very minor flavor defects or slightly increased acidity, it may be bottled as virgin grade olive oil.
+If there are minor flavor defects or slightly increased acidity, it may be bottled as virgin grade olive oil.
 Lower quality oils than this are usually refined.

 EVOO’s rigorous standards yield the tastiest + healthiest olive oil.

 Extra virgin olive oil can have flavors from fresh, peppery, and grassy to ripe and buttery.
-Earlier harvest EVOOs will have a bold peppery flavor, which you can actually feel in the back of your throat, while later harvest oils may be milder and smoother, but still quite delicious.
+Earlier harvest EVOOs will have a bold peppery flavor, which you can actually feel in the back of your throat, while later harvest oils may be milder and smoother, but still delicious.

 Due to extra virgin olive oil’s more stringent production standards, the resulting oil also has greater health benefits.
 Better quality olive fruit, plus not being exposed to chemical agents or excessive heat, preserves olive oil’s health-promoting polyphenols, antioxidants, and other bioactive compounds, which have been shown to have anti-cancer properties, fight inflammation, promote healthy cholesterol levels, and more.